Top 5 4th Quarter Trades of Ho - GuruFocus.com

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, iShares U.S. Technology ETF has a price-earnings ratio of 23.32 and a price-book ratio of 6.13.
+In terms of valuation, HCM Defender 500 Index ETF has a price-book ratio of 3.94.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.